 (A book, "LGBT Milwaukee" by Michail Takach, seeks to make the story of LGBT Milwaukee accessible, visible, and portable for future generations--before it is too late.
 The Black Nite is one of many early LGBT landmarks documented in the book.)

-Historical research and references by Michail Takach.
+Historical research and references on the Black Nite by Michail Takach.

-Last updated: August-2016.
+Last updated: April-2021.